Department of Art and Art History (GRAD)

 Financial Aid for Studio Art Students

 All applicants for admission to the M.F.A. program are automatically considered for nomination for merit awards offered by The Graduate School.
-All accepted MFA students receive full tuition funding and stipends through Teaching Assistantships and/or specially designated awards administered directly by the department.
-Students are awarded teaching fellowships for their second year of study after they have completed the teaching practicum course.1 Students desiring financial aid should consult as early as possible the Office of Scholarships and Student Aid for information about work-study jobs and loans.
+Additional support in the form of assistantships and/or specially designated awards is administered directly by the department.
+Students may apply for teaching fellowships after they have completed the teaching practicum course.1 Students desiring financial aid should consult as early as possible the Office of Scholarships and Student Aid for information about work-study jobs and loans.

 Students with demonstrable teaching experience at the college level are exempt from this course.